mklingberg/SimpleMapper/README.md

 ## Initialization

 SimpleMapper is initialized automatically if you just start mapping.
-If you want to customize the behavior or create maps directly on application startup you can do so by useing SimpleMapper.Initialize
+If you want to customize the behavior or create maps directly on application startup you can do so with SimpleMapper.Initialize

 ```csharp